-An intimate chef’s table set in the basement of a Northern Quarter sports bar?
-The latest project from acclaimed chef Caroline Martins is certainly not your typical venture, but it sure is a fascinating one…
+An intimate Northern Quarter chef’s table that’s only revealed 24 hours before your booking?
+The latest project from acclaimed chef Caroline Martins is certainly not your typical venture, but it sure is another fascinating chapter for one of the city’s most beloved culinary figures.

-As each plate is prepared mere yards from your seat, there is a wonderful sense of theatre to the whole thing.
-Having the opportunity to be up this close, seeing Caroline and her supremely talented team work their magic, feels like a genuine privilege.
+As each plate is prepared mere yards from your seat, there is a wonderful sense of drama to the whole thing.
+Having the opportunity to be up this close, seeing Caroline and her supremely talented team, who are infectiously enthusiastic throughout, work their magic, feels like a genuine privilege.

 Another subtle but lovely little touch is the night’s playlist, a large chunk of which was picked by Caroline’s family back home in Brazil, upon the request of each choosing a song that they think would make people happy as they dine.
 That, and a healthy dose of New Order thrown in.